mendix/docs/content/en/docs/appstore/modules/oidc-provider.md

 ### 3.4 Configure OIDC Client

-This section describes configuration steps a low-code developer needs to do to run and test the interaction between his ‘IDP-app’ and his ‘client app’ using OIDC SSO module.
+This section describes configuration steps a low-code developer needs to do to run and test the interaction between his ‘IdP-app’ and his ‘client app’ using OIDC SSO module.

 * Open OIDC Client in Mendix Studio pro.
 Change the local host port number as OpenIDConnectProvider runs on 8080.
 ![](https://paper-attachments.dropbox.com/s_A27DA9F06997C3D919A20D2E1F62DBDD4D4A86848C0F5AA1A9B4E4528436EC3B_1660494287240_file.png)